Cooperative Youth Conference & Leadership Experience (CYCLE)

 High school sophomores have an opportunity to participate in a leadership program this year.
 WRVEC will choose three 10th grade students to participate in Missouri's Cooperative Youth Conference and Leadership Experience (CYCLE) in our state capitol July 18-20, 2018.

 Local teachers are invited to nominate students at the 10th grade level to serve as CYCLE delegates, or students may apply independently.
 On the application, students are asked to submit a narrative about their school activities and community service.
-Applications are available for download here, at WRVEC offices, and at participating high schools.
-Entries are accepted March 1 through April 27.

 What is CYCLE?